-Eight years ago on this day, at Google I/O 2011, Google announced the very first commercial Chromebooks: the Samsung Series 5 and the Acer AC700.
+Ten years ago, at Google I/O 2011, Google announced the first commercial Chromebooks: the Samsung Series 5 and the Acer AC700.

-To give you an idea of how long ago this was, the company also announced at that event a new version of Android which would be known as Ice Cream Sandwich and a music streaming service called Google Music Beta (which eventually became Google Play Music).
+To give you an idea of how long ago this was, the company also announced at that event a new version of Android, which would be known as Ice Cream Sandwich.
+It also launched a music streaming service called Google Music Beta, which eventually became Google Play Music (RIP).

 The very notion of a Chromebook — a cheaper laptop with complete reliance on an internet connection and cloud services — seemed to go too much against the grain for critics and consumers at the time.
 The Register even ran an article in late 2011 titled, “Chromebooks: The flop of 2011?”

-Imagine how shocked those folks would have been if you told them that by 2016, Chromebooks would outsell macOS-based computers in the United States, or that over 60 percent of all mobile computing hardware purchased by educational institutions today are Chromebooks.
+Imagine how shocked those folks would have been if you told them that by 2016, Chromebooks would outsell macOS-based computers in the United States.
+Would they even believe that over 60% of all mobile computing hardware purchased by educational institutions today are Chromebooks?

 You likely would have been laughed out of the room.